-Of course, some Christians instead assume the references to death in these verses are talking about the mythical "spiritual death" that most Christians believe in (and which some of them mistakenly assume the death in verse 22 is talking about as well, although if it was, then Jesus definitely couldn't be included in the "firstfruits" reference, unless you believe He also "died spiritually," whatever that means, "in Adam"; although, if He did, He would have then only been "made alive" spiritually "in Himself" as well, and wouldn't have been physically resurrected), but if this part of the chapter is just talking about a so-called "spiritual death" rather than physical mortality, and is only talking about certain people being given some sort of "spiritual life" (or "going to heaven" after they die, which we now know isn't even a scriptural concept, since only the living can enjoy life in outer space, as we learned is what going to heaven means), the same problem that applies to those who think the destruction of death is simply referring to the salvation of "they that are Christ's at His coming" would have to apply here as well, because the end of "death" doesn't occur until after both "they that are Christ's at His coming" are saved and all the rest of Christ's enemies have been subjected as well, since it's the final enemy to be defeated.
+Of course, some Christians instead assume the references to death in these verses are talking about the mythical "spiritual death" that most Christians believe in (and which some of them mistakenly assume the death in verse 22 is talking about as well, although if it was, then Jesus definitely couldn't be included in the "firstfruits" reference, unless you believe He also "died spiritually," whatever that means, "in Adam"; although, if He did, He would have then only been "made alive" spiritually "in Himself" as well, and wouldn't

+577 For as the new heavens and the new earth, which I will make, shall remain before me, saith the Lord, so shall your seed and your name remain.
+And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the Lord.
+And they shall go forth, and look upon the carcases of the men that have transgressed against me: for their worm shall not die, neither shall their fire be quenched; and they shall be an abhorring unto all flesh. - Isaiah 66:22-24 have been physically resurrected), but if this part of the chapter is just talking about a so-called "spiritual death" rather than physical mortality, and is only talking about certain people being given some sort of "spiritual life" (or "going to heaven" after they die, which we now know isn't even a scriptural concept, since only the living can enjoy life in outer space, as we learned is what going to heaven means), the same problem that applies to those who think the destruction of death is simply referring to the salvation of "they that are Christ's at His coming" would have to apply here as well, because the end of "death" doesn't occur until after both "they that are Christ's at His coming" are saved and all the rest of Christ's enemies have been subjected as well, since it's the final enemy to be defeated.
 (Although, if there were such a thing as "spiritual death," this would mean that eventually everyone else will also become "spiritually alive" when Christ subjects His enemies and destroys death, since if "death" in this chapter was simply a reference to the so-called "spiritual death" so many believe in, there couldn't be any "spiritual death" left once Christ destroys it, long after "they that are Christ's at His coming" have been "made alive," which means that everyone left who is still "spiritually dead" at that time will become "spiritually alive" when death is destroyed as well, especially based on the fact that verse 22 is a parallelism.)

-574 For this corruptible must put on incorruption, and this mortal must put on immortality.
+578 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
 O death, where is thy sting?
 O grave, where is thy victory? - 1 Corinthians 15:53-55